kravchenmd/code-samples/HPGe timing (ML)/README.md

 <img src="images/En_TimeDet_Structure.png" width=60%>

-The Encoder consing of 4 Conv1D convolutional layers (with 20 filters and kernel size equals 7), each followed by an AveragePooling1D layer.
+The Encoder consists of 4 Conv1D convolutional layers (with 20 filters and kernel size equals 7), each followed by an AveragePooling1D layer.
 Then here comes a couple of Dence layers with 128, 64 neurons.
 The output neuron gives the predicted value of t0 predicted.
-The NN with such design has `20, 790 parameters` in total (including 5, 941 pre-trained Encoder parameters):
+The NN with such a design has `20, 790 parameters` in total (including 5, 941 pre-trained Encoder parameters):

 ![Architecture of the current NN](images/NN_Architecture.png)